European Confederation of Public Relations: History

 The idea of such an organization belongs to a Frenchman Mr. Lucien Matrat; in 1956 he launched an initiative to create a European Committee of Public Relations.
 Such a committee was formed in Luxembourg the following year by a group of interested individuals, but the organization itself was officially established in Orleans (France) on 8 May 1959 (with the members of AFREP : Claude Chapeau, Robert Charles Sainson and Jean Autran) by four founding members – Italy, France, the Netherlands and Belgium.
 At the very beginning of its existence the organization was called European Center of Public Relations.

 The statutes of the organization provided for four working groups: CEDAN, CEDET and CEDAP.
 CEDAN, that is, the European Conference of National Public Relations Associations, aimed at active members and endeavored to coordinate activities of the national associations in order to reach agreement on professional principles, ethics, and practice.
 The two remaining working groups were aimed at the professional members: CEDET was meant for anyone involved in research and education whereas CEDAP was the forum for independent advisers and integrated employees.

 The official language of the organization was French, but only till 1966 when English was granted this status too.

 One of the most important achievements of the organization in those years was approval of Code of Athens (called also Code of Ethics) in 1965 which enjoins public relations practitioners worldwide to respect the Charter of the United Nations and the moral principles of its Universal Declaration of Human Rights.
 The author of the document, adopted in May 1965 in Athens and amended in Teheran in April 1968, was Mr. Lucien Matrat who launched the idea to establish CERP.

 A number of national associations have joined the organization in the coming years.
 The first to join the founding members in 1959 were Greece and Germany.
 In 1965 the British Institute of Public Relations became a member of CERP, in 1974 – Danish Public Relations Association.
 In 1974 the organization counted 13 active members.

 From the end of 70s the main CERP's concern was reaching recognition of the profession and its coordination on the European level.
-But the main obstacle to the objective, so important for the PR field, was the fact that most European countries in those times were still thinking too nationally, and all the efforts did not go beyond declarations of common aspirations and intentions.
+But the main obstacle to the objective, so important for the PR field, was that most European countries in those times were still thinking too nationally, and all the efforts did not go beyond declarations of common aspirations and intentions.